-Chester I. Lewis Academic Learning Center is home to four alternative school options for students in the Wichita Public School system: Wichita Alternative High School, Wichita Virtual School (K-12), Wichita Adult Learning Center, and Wichita Transitions Learning Center.
+Chester I. Lewis Academic Learning Center is home to three alternative school options for students in the Wichita Public School system: Wichita Alternative High School, Wichita Adult Learning Center, and Wichita Transitions Learning Center.

 These schools serve students whose situations, goals, and pursuits were such that a traditional school setting could not effectively meet their needs.
 Many would became part of the district’s drop-out rate if these options were not available, so providing education in a form that allows access while students take on challenges is a win for all.